ligato/docs/docs/user-guide/concepts.md

 }
 ```

-As one can see, the config file can contain multiple fields of various types together with the JSON struct tag.
+The conf file contains multiple fields of various types together with the JSON struct tag.
 Lists and maps are also allowed.
-Notice that not all fields must be defined in the file itself - empty fields are set to default values or handled as not set.
+All fields do not necessarily need to be defined in the file.
+Empty fields are set to default values, or treated as not set.

 A list of supported configuration files can be found [here][config-files].